baymac/baymac.github.io/_posts/2019-05-24-project-workflow-for-gsoc.md

 date:       2019-05-24 13:48:00
 summary:    "Details of development workflow setup for Google Summer of Code (GSoC) project under Jenkins"

-categories: jira scrumboards git jenkins git-flow
+categories: jira git jenkins gsoc
 ---

 For my GSoC project, I will be developing plugins for Jenkins Community.
 We required two things: